 When you’ve finished your formal training and obtained a degree as a dental assistant at an accredited school such as Cestar College, you must also obtain your certification from the Ontario Dental Assistants Association (ODAA) in order to start practicing your dental work.

+In Ontario, you’ll need an Ontario Secondary School Diploma (OSSD) in order to get into a dental assistant program.
+This includes a grade 12 English credit, a grade 11 or 12 chemistry or biology credit, and a grade 12 Math credit.
 When you’re 16, 17 or 18, it’s hard to guess what credits you’ll need for the future if you don’t already know your career path, but don’t sweat it.
 If you’ve graduated and need those credits for your program, the Ontario government has an adult learning program to help you complete your requirements.

 The Difference Between Level I and Level II Dental Assistant

 Dental assisting programs in Ontario ensure, through practical and theory courses, that students will be able to take on Level I and Level II dental assistant roles.